razerofficial/CChromaEditor/README.md

 **PluginSet1DColorName**

 Set the animation color for a frame given the `1D` `led`.
 The `led` should be greater than or equal to 0 and less than the `MaxLeds`.
+The animation is referenced by name.

 ```C++
 // DLL Interface